rinkucool007/AIEyes/README.md

 - [x] able to identify video contents.
 - [ ] able to classify video contents.
 - [ ] able to segment video contents.
+- [ ] able to trace the people's pose.
 - [ ] able to verify the result.
 - [ ] more functionalities.